 The principal thing to notice is that Streams are sequences of elements which can be easily obtained from a Collection.

 Maps have a different structure, with a mapping from keys to values, without sequence.
-This doesn’t mean that we can’t convert a Map structure into different sequences which then allow us to work in a natural way with the Stream API.
+However, this doesn't mean that we can't convert a Map structure into different sequences which then allow us to work in a natural way with the Stream API.

 Let's see ways of obtaining different Collections from a Map, which we can then pivot into a Stream: